words Alexa Wang

 It’s All in The Details

 The best way to pull off the themed wedding of your dreams is to focus on the details.
 Yes, you’ll need a suitable wedding band or singer and the décor must suit your theme but there are small little details that are really important.
 For example, if you can create some wedding favours that are based on your theme, you will really impress your guests.
 Other things to consider include the programme for the ceremony, the first dance song and the food that you serve.
 Perhaps you will opt for a themed cake or offer your guests an unusual method of transport to reach your venue.
+Another fun detail to try is to integrate wedding sparklers upon the grand exit of the newlyweds.
 The small details can go a long way and can really bring your entire theme together.

 Creating the Menu